 “I liked him, but I knew what he got up to when he turned pro.
 I sat outside the ring with my back turned to him when he came in dancing.
 He looked over and I was there looking away so he just got into the ring, then I followed him in.
 I wasn’t in awe of him and I jumped at the rematch because he never hurt me.
 If you watch it on YouTube he beat me, yes, but he didn’t put me down, he didn’t hurt me and it was a bullshit stoppage.
 I was suspended for 28 days and it cost me about three more fights.
 I was surprised when he went on to be a world champion.”

 Equally there must have been someone you thought was a bit special but never made it.

 “There was a fighter from Manchester.
 Craig Dermody.
 He was really, really good.
-I boxed him the first time, he only beat me by half a point then a month later I fought him again and he’s really,improved.
+I boxed him the first time, he only beat me by half a point then a month later I fought him again and he’s really improved.
 His trainer Brian Hughes asked me and I said how much he’d come on.
 Then a bit later he fought Karl Taylor, who was from our gym, and the ref was a bit green, he give Karl the win and the kid never boxed again.
-I think he could have gone on to be a world champion.
+I think he could have gone on to become a world champion.
 He had every move in the book.”

 You had plenty of last minute calls to help out a promoter but what was the shortest notice you ever had?